-Leonin (2) – Now whilst the Leonin may not have ideal stats and abilities, the enhanced movement speed, Darkvision, and skill choice makes for an interesting strength based Rogue.
+Leonin (2) – Now whilst the Leonin may not have ideal stats and abilities, the enhanced movement speed, Darkvision, and skill choice make for an interesting strength-based Rogue.
 The potential to give yourself and others advantage by using Daunting Roar is also a fun notion.

 Locathah (1) – Only if you’re constantly around water.

 Loxodon (1) – There isn’t really anything here for a Rogue, though the trunk is neat.
 Elephant folk?
 You’re having a giraffe!

 Minotaur (1) – Stats for an Str Rogue, but the other features just aren’t appealing to any Rogue unless you’re looking for a particularly ironic cattle rustler.

 Orc (1) – A roleplay pick for an Str-based Rogue, Aggressive is a worse option than just using Cunning Action to Dash.

 Owlin (4) – Superior darkvision, a fly speed that you can Cunning Action Dash with, stats however you want them, and Stealth proficiency, freeing up your class choices.
 Overall this would make a very potent Rogue in most campaigns.

 Reborn (3) – Good stats and good features, the d6 to skill checks is particularly nice for a skill monkey-focused Rogue.

 Satyr (4) – There are a lot of powerful features here, Magic Resistance being the most obvious, but two free skills and a higher movement speed are nothing to shake a crook at.